jianmingyong/Pokemon-Universal-3D/README.txt

 * You are advice to backup your current save at "Pokemon\Saves\<Player Name>\" before loading your saves.
 *	All in-game options can be found at "Pokemon\GameModes\Pokémon Universal 3D\Scripts\System\GlobalOptions.dat"
 *	I reserve the rights to reject your bug report if you have cheated causing bugs to happen.
-*	I am not responsible for your save so please BACKUP every update.
+*	If your save is corrupted or not working, please upload your log.dat file to http://pokemon3d.net/forum/threads/6297/

 ==================================================
 8. Credits